cjsequeira/creature/README-DEV.md

 The Creature system adheres as much as possible to two important rules as observed in Redux and Elm:

 1. NO STATE IN ACTION CREATORS: Action creators never rely on or even read the current application state.
 That is the job of separate logic - most notably the rulebook, which translates events to actions based on the current application state.
 2. NO ACTIONS IN REDUCERS: Reducers never dispatch actions.
 This prevents unpredictable reducer behavior, rendering behavior, and app state changes.
-Action dispatching is the job of separate logic, such as the rulebook.
+Action dispatching ALWAYS happens in separate code.

 ## Monads